 Courses offered range from freshman composition classes to historical literature and creative writing classes.

-The department offers three degrees:
+The department offers three degrees that can be earned entirely online:

 The English Department presents students with a variety of engaging literary opportunities.
 (See Visiting Writers Series below.)